Parking-Master/Gametime.js-X/README.md

 - Method: `logger.warn(message: any)`
   - This is a built in `console.log` method with colored output and unicodes.
 This specific function is the _warn_ method.
 - Method: `logger.success(message: any)`
   - This is a built in `console.log` method with colored output and unicodes.
-This specific function is the _info_ method.
+This specific function is the _success_ method.
 - Method: `disconnect()`
   - Disconnect the current user from the channel.